 Sensitivity analysis is a key step to analyze a power system operation.
 SIMBA proposes a parametric sweep which helps the user to automate a single parameter variation and the corresponding simulations.

 SIMBA modeling, simulation and analyses steps can be run from python scripts.
 This gives to the user incredible degrees of freedom towards analysis and design automation of power converters.
-See python module page for more details.
+See python library page for more details.